willardf/Hazel-Networking/README.md

-### Hazel Networking is a low level networking library for C# providing connection orientated, message bassed communication via TCP, UDP and RUDP.
+### Hazel Networking is a low level networking library for C# providing connection orientated, message based communication via TCP, UDP and RUDP.

 #### Hazel is currently in beta; things should (but might not) work!